-Gambian striker Bojang joins Hibs on season loan
+Hibs sign Bushiri & loan Gambian striker Bojang

-Hibernian: Gambian striker Momodou Bojang signs on loan
+Hibernian: Rocky Bushiri signs permanent deal & Momodou Bojang joins on loan

 Last updated on .From the section Hibernian

+Hibernian have signed Rocky Bushiri on a three-year deal from Norwich City after the defender's loan spell last season at Easter Road.

+Bushiri, 22, made 15 appearances following his January arrival to trigger the option of a permanent move.

-Hibernian have signed Momodou Bojang on a year-long loan from Gambian club Rainbow FC after fending off "a lot of interest" in the striker.
+His signing comes after 20-year-old striker Momodou Bojang joined on loan from Gambian club Rainbow FC.

-The Scottish Premiership side also have the option to sign the 20-year-old on a permanent deal.

-Capped by Gambia Under-20s - for whom he was top scorer - Bojang spent last season with Famalicao's U23 side in Portugal, scoring six goals.
+Gambia Under-20 cap Bojang spent last season with Famalicao's Under-23 side in Portugal, scoring six goals.

-"We welcome Momodou to the club with open arms," said Hibs boss Lee Johnson.
+New Hibs manager Lee Johnson says centre-back Bushiri has "a lot of attributes" to be successful.

+"He has obvious strengths and it'll be interesting to see how quickly he can adapt to a new playing style," Johnson added.

+Bojang has signed on a year-long loan and Hibs have the option to make the deal permanent.

-"There was a lot of interest in him from Portugal, Sweden, and in the MLS, but he chose Hibs to be his home.
+"There was a lot of interest in him from Portugal, Sweden, and in the MLS, but he chose Hibs to be his home," added Johnson.

 "He's a player that's incredibly hungry to succeed and I'm looking forward to seeing how quickly he can adapt to the Scottish game."